SpectoLabs/hoverfly/docs/reference/flags_environment_variables.md

     -db-path <string>

 Path to BoltDB data file.
-By default, a "requests.db" file will be created in the Hoverfly directory.
+By default, a "requests.db" file will be created in the directory from which Hoverfly is executed.
 Supply a custom path with filename to use a different file or location.
 The file will be created if it doesn't exist.

 For example: